 As noted above, spending too much time bent forward or looking down creates extra strain on the upper back and neck.
 Practicing good posture and maintaining an ergonomic workstation (while taking regular breaks), helps to prevent and even reverse this common postural problem.

 Practicing good posture is also a vital habit to maintain if you want to avoid developing a back of neck hump.
-Most importantly for many of us, consider your posture when using your cell phone or laptop computer.
+Most importantly, many of us should consider our posture when using cell phones or laptops.
 Keep your cell phone at eye level to avoid flexing the neck forward too far.
-You should also be sure to limit the amount of time you spend on your phone or any electronic device.
+It would help if you also were sure to limit the time you spend on your phone or any electronic device.
 Taking regular breaks will help you avoid developing a back of neck hump.

 If you are beginning to develop a back of neck hump, contact Integrative Health and Rehab today.
 Waiting to address early signs of a back of neck hump will only make treating this condition harder.